 The prospective intern must make entry into the D & D Digital Academy of Nutrition and Dietetics Internship Matching and complete the online internship application process through DICAS .
 Check the D & D site for the exact deadline date.
 More information about the DICAS process and D & D digital matching may be obtained from your undergraduate didactic director.

-Information about admission, tuition, housing, graduation, and the academic calendar can be found on the university website (www.memphis.edu).
-The University Office of Student Conduct provides a Code of Student Rights and Responsibilities.
-To find information on academic regulations, financial aid, and support services for students browse the university Undergraduate Catalog.
+Information about admission, tuition, housing, graduation and the academic calendar can be found on the University of Memphis website.
+The University of Memphis Office of Student Accountability provides a Code of Student Rights and Responsibilities.
+To find information on academic regulations, financial aid and support services for students browse the University Undergraduate Catalog.

 For Degree-Seeking Students

-When completing the application your major will be Health Studies with a concentration in Dietetics. *See Undergraduate Catalog.
+Dietetics program admission follows the University admission criteria and application process.
+Criteria and deadlines are available in the Undergraduate Bulletin.
+Applications are taken online.
+When completing the application, your major will be Health Studies with a concentration in Dietetics. *See Undergraduate Catalog

 For Students with a Bachelor's Degree

-The admission procedure is described below for students who have already completed a bachelor's degree and only need to complete Didactic Program in Dietetics (DPD) coursework.
+This admission procedure is for students who have already completed a bachelor's degree and only need to complete Didactic Program in Dietetics (DPD) coursework.

-• Submit an official copy of all transcripts to Mary Catherine Schallert, Program Director, The University of Memphis, School of Health Studies, Memphis, TN 38152
+- Submit an official copy of all transcripts to Mary Catherine Schallert, Program Director, University of Memphis, School of Health Studies, Memphis, TN 38152

 To prepare graduates with knowledge and skills to positively impact the nutritional health of the global community.